openedx/docs.openedx.org/source/educators/migration_wip/17_manage_discussions/moderate_discussions.rst

 .. only:: Open_edX

- You can also refer learners to the :ref:`Course Discussions Index<course discussions index>` section in the *Open EdX Learner's Guide*.
+ You can also refer learners to the `course discussions index`_ section in the *Open EdX Learner's Guide*.
 Consider referring learners in your courses to that section, which describes the structure and features of edX course discussions, and provides useful information to help learners make the most of their participation in course discussions.